Let me introduce you to Notenik, a simple but powerful system for taking, collecting and referencing notes.

 I want my notes to be portable.
 I want to be able to easily move them around from one device to another, from one platform to another, without losing anything in the process.

 I want my notes to be durable.
-I don’t want to have to worry about not being able to read them a few years down the road because some piece of software is no longer available.
+I don’t want to have to worry about being unable to read them a few years down the road because some piece of software is no longer available or some “free” service has gone out of business.

 I want some basic application software for working with my notes to be free and open-source and available on as many platforms as possible.